0x1eef/ryo.rb/README.md

 proto.rb is an implementation of prototype-based inheritance in pure Ruby.
 The library is heavily inspired by JavaScript's implementation, in particular Proto ports JavaScript's [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
 The objects returned by Proto's `Object.create` are similar to instances of Object from JavaScript, or OpenStruct from Ruby.

-When comparing Proto to OpenStruct, prototype-based inheirtance is one major difference but there are others.
+When comparing Proto to OpenStruct there are notable differences - even when prototypes are not being used.
+For example to delete a "field" in OpenStruct one would write `obj.delete_field!(:foo)` where as with Proto it would be `Proto.brain.delete(obj, "foo")`, and while Proto can provide the same functionality as OpenStruct it has solved the problems it faced differently.

 ## Demo